-Holy Trinity Church of England Academy is a welcoming and caring school in an area with high levels of adult unemployment and social disadvantage.
-Our whole school ethos is based on valuingand respecting every individual.
+Holy Trinity CE Academy is a welcoming and caring school in an area with high levels of adult unemployment and social disadvantage.
+Our whole school ethos is based on valuing and respecting every individual.
 We aim to provide a safe, secure and happy environment which is free from bullying, harassment and prejudice to enable everyone to reach their full potential.
-Weare committed to providing social inclusion and equality of opportunity for all.
+We are committed to providing social inclusion and equality of opportunity for all.

-2. Our understanding of equality of opportunity
+Our understanding of equality of opportunity:

 Equal opportunities is, above all, about equality of access.
-We consequently aim to create a schoolcommunity characterised by fairness and justice.
+We consequently aim to create a school community characterised by fairness and justice.
 Equal Opportunities is also about celebrating diversity within the school and the wider community thereby ensuring that individuals and groups can develop in the ways they choose.

 Most commonly, then, equal opportunities has something to do with everyone having the same chance to develop themselves to their full potential.
-Factors such as age, disability, gender, gender identitiy, marital status, race, religion and sexual orientation should not dictate an individual's opportunities.
+Factors such as age, disability, gender, marital status, race, religion and sexual orientation should not dictate an individual's opportunities.